Configuration types and namelist input

 3. Any undocumented variables (and the type) will get a !> FIXME: Add documentation comment.

 Following the new type definition there are some "free lines of code" followed by a block comment containing !
 Following is for the config_type and this is followed by a number of complete subroutines and functions.
 These subroutines and functions provide the main boilerplate code including all of the type-bound routines.
-These can be simply copy-paste into the performance module (the convention is to put these at the bottom of the module as they are uninteresting generated code) -- in the future we may consider putting this generated code in a sub-module.
+These could be simply copy-paste into the performance module, but a better approach is to run make config_auto_gen which puts this boilerplate code into src/config_auto_gen/performance_auto_gen.inc so we simply need to add #include "performance_auto_gen.inc" to the bottom of the performance module -- in the future we may consider putting this generated code in a sub-module.
 Returning to the lines referred to as "free lines", these consist of several chunks.
 The first line is simply a declaration designed to be used to define the module level instance of this configuration type.
 In this case it reads

 type(performance_config_type) :: performance_config